 Startups & Funding

-European Parliament blocks AI on lawmakers’ devices, citing security risks
+EU Parliament blocks AI tools like ChatGPT on lawmakers' devices over security

 Citing U.S. data access risks, officials disable AI chatbots to protect confidential correspondence.